griffin-h/lightcurve_fitting/docs/source/usage.rst

 Light Curves
 ------------
-The core of this package is the ``lightcurve.LC`` object.
-This is an extension of the Astropy ``Table`` object, which contains tabular data, in this case broadband photometric observations.
-You can read light curve data from a file using the standard ``Table.read()`` method.
+The core of this package is the :class:`.lightcurve.LC` object.
+This is an extension of the :class:`astropy.table.Table` object, which contains tabular data, in this case broadband photometric observations.
+You can read light curve data from a file using the standard :meth:`astropy.table.Table.read` method.
 I'm going to read an example light curve of SN 2016bkv to be used from here on:

 .. code-block:: python

     from lightcurve_fitting.lightcurve import LC
-    from pkg_resources import resource_filename

-    filename = resource_filename('lightcurve_fitting', 'example/SN2016bkv.txt')
+    filename = 'example/SN2016bkv.txt'
     lc = LC.read(filename)
     print(lc)